Maxihau/Cocktail-Ordering/readme.md

 There are some features that streamline the whole ordering process:

 * Users can order multiple cocktails, and each is treated as an individual order.
-* The system checks for typos in user orders and corrects them based on its database, derived from service calls by the CPEE tool.
+* The system checks for typos in user orders and corrects them based on its database, which is derived from service calls by the CPEE tool.
 * (A)synchronous ordering:
   * Orders are processed immediately if an instance is ready, matching criteria without queuing.
   * Orders are queued if an instance is busy, and processed when ready, eliminating the need for users to reorder.